-According to LAA 1894, the District Collector will prepare valuation of land, structure and trees for compensation.
-However, since there is no real land market in the tribal area, a negotiated value approved by the local jirga will constitute the market or replacement value for the purpose of the Project.
-The District Collector will receive assistance from the Communication and Works (C&W) Department and the Provincial Departments of Agriculture and Forestry to determine negotiated value for land and replacement value prices for assets as structures, and trees/crops.
+The District Collector will receive assistance from the Communication and Works (C&W) Department of KPKand the Provincial Departments of Agriculture and Forestry to determine negotiated value for land and replacement value prices for assets as structures, and trees/crops.
+As there is the possibility for the assessed value to be lower than the replacement costs the rates to be used in the valuation of all assets will be reviewed and revised, if necessary, at a jirga where the local leading committee of the village committee (VC), the District Collector or representative, and Project Resettlement Office (PRO) established under the Project Director (PD) of the Project Management Unit (PMU).
+The VCs were established by the Additional Assistant Commissioner (AAC)

-As there is the possibility for the assessed value to be lower than the replacement costs the rates to be used in the valuation of all assets will be reviewed and revised, if necessary, at jirgas meetings where the Leading Group (LG) where members of the Village Committee (VC), the District Collectoror representative, and Director-Resettlement established under the Project Director (PD) of the Project Management Unit (PMU) are represented.
-The VCs were established by the Assistant Collector (AC) with recommendation of the village malik in every affected village, at the conclusion and recommendation of the district level jirga conducted in April, 2012..
+with recommendation of the village malik in every affected village, at the conclusion of and recommendation of the district level Jirga conducted in April, 2012.

-For the project cost estimate purpose, the team has held initial discussions with local communities over the rates to get their feedback.
+For the cost estimate purpose, the team has held initial discussions with local communities over the rates to get their feedback.
 Given the few transactions in Kohistan District, particularly of slope and lands not suitable for buildings, the best way is to turn to recently completed hydropower projects in Kohistan as reference.
-Keyal Khawr Hydropower Project compensation award was made in 2011.
-Its compensation rates were based and updated from Diamer Basha Project land compensation rates which were awarded in 2008.
-In both project, the rates were adopted and used after negotiation and agreement with local Jirgas.
-The Dasu Project continued the same practice.
-It took Keyal Khawr Project rates and updated them to 2014 rates considering annual escalation.
+KeyalKhwar Hydropower Project compensation award was made in 2011, after having reviewed by an inter-ministerial committee, including Ministry of Water and Power.
+In both projects, the rates were adopted and used after negotiation and agreement with local Jirgas.
+For Dasu, the KeyalKhwar rates were updated to 2014 rates considering annual escalation.
+The DasuProject continued the same practice.
+It took KeyalKhawr Project rates and updated them to 2014 rates considering annual escalation.
 These rates are used for costing purpose in the RAP.
 However, as mentioned above, these rates are not final and they will be presented for consultation and agreement with local communities at Jirgas.
-Only the final agreed rates with local communities will be used to finalize and payment of the final compensation.
+Only the final agreed rates with local communities and the District Collector will be used to finalize and payment of the final compensation.

-In sum, the Project will pay on rate basis the negotiated/replacement values to the PAPs through the District Collector and PAPs will be allowed to take away the materials salvaged from their dismantled houses and shops at no costs, despite the compensation paid.
-The cash payments will be made through crossed cheque in the name of the recipient PAP.
+In sum, the Project will pay the negotiated/replacement values to the PAPs through the District Collector and PAPs will be allowed to take away the materials salvaged from their dismantled houses and shops at no costs, despite the compensation paid.
+The cash payments will be made through crossed cheque in the name of the recipient PAPin installments linked with progress of construction of houses.